linkerd/linkerd/linkerd/docs/protocol-h2.md

 ### HTTP/2 Informational Response Headers

-The informational headers linkerd emits on outgoing responses.
+The informational headers Linkerd emits on outgoing responses.

 Header | Description
 ------ | -----------
-`l5d-err` | Indicates a linkerd-generated error.
+`l5d-err` | Indicates a Linkerd-generated error.
 Error responses that do not have this header are application errors.

 Applications are not required to forward these headers on upstream responses.